Letifery/centroid-clustering/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements several variations (currently Llyods and MacQueen) of the unsupervised clustering algorithm `K-means` with parameters to tweak them to your liking and some other options to play with them.
+This project implements several unsupervised clustering algorithms based on centroids with parameters to tweak them to your liking and some other options to play with.

 ## Prerequisites